uiocompcat/BiFuN-L/README.md

 ## Data
 ##### [pincerligands_misc_info.csv](pincerligands_misc_info.csv)
-The .csv file contains information about the IDS, SMILES, atom-coordinating pattern and metal-coordinating atom indices.
+Contains information about IDs, SMILES, atom-coordinating patterns, and metal-coordinating atom indices.

 ##### [electronic_opt+sp_summary.csv](electronic_opt+sp_summary.csv)
-The calculated electronic descriptors for the optiimized free structures of the ligands.
+Calculated electronic descriptors for the optimized free structures of the ligands.

 ##### [rdkit_descriptors.csv](rdkit_descriptors.csv)
-The calculated RDKit descriptors for the ligands.
+Calculated RDKit descriptors for the ligands.

-This is a preview package and futher content will be provided in the future.
+#### Future Updates
+This release represents an initial preview of the BiFuN-L dataset.
+We plan to expand it with:
+Detailed documentation of design principles
+Additional computational descriptors
+Tutorials and usage examples

 ### Authors
 Lucía Morán-González - [lmoranglez](https://github.com/lmoranglez) \